 \section{Acknowledgments}

-The authors are grateful to Drs.~B. He, Y. Zhai, and D. Zhang, and Ms.~Y. Zhang for useful discussions related to the results reported in this work.
+The authors are grateful to Drs.~Bing He, Yanhua Zhai, and Da Zhang, and Ms.~Yu Zhang for useful discussions related to the results reported in this work.
 This work was partially supported by startup funds from Binghamton University and NSF ExpandQISE 2329027.